NVIDIA-NIM-Agent-Blueprints/digital-human/README.md

 The Digital Human for Customer Service NVIDIA NIM™ Agent Blueprint is powered by NVIDIA Tokkio, a workflow based on ACE technologies, to bring enterprise applications to life with a 3D animated digital human interface.
 With approachable, human-like interactions, customer service applications can provide more engaging user experience compared to traditional customer service options.

-This blueprint is powered by a suite of easy to use and performance-optimized NVIDIA NIM<sup>TM<sup> inference microservices, for avatar animation, speech AI, and generative AI.
+This blueprint is powered by a suite of easy to use and performance-optimized NVIDIA NIM<sup>TM</sup> inference microservices, for avatar animation, speech AI, and generative AI.
 The avatar is rendered using the Omniverse RTX microservice, animated with the Audio2Face NIM, and has a responsive speech interface with the NVIDIA Riva NIM and ElevenLabs integrations.

 ## Why digital humans?
 Digital humans will revolutionize industries from customer service, to advertising and gaming.
 The possibilities for digital humans are endless.
 With an approachable, human-like interface, customer service applications can provide better user experiences with faster resolutions than generative AI powered applications with just a text or speech interface.
 Check out this youtube video.